tomi/vscode-js-complexity-analysis/README.md

 ## JavaScript Complexity Analysis for Visual Studio Code
-Uses [ESComplex] to produce a complexity analysis report for a JavaScript projcet or file.
+Uses [ESComplex] to produce a complexity analysis report for a JavaScript project or file.
 The following [metrics] can calculated:

 * Lines of code
 * Number of parameters